open-sauced/maintainer-intro-course/building-community.md

 ### Recognization and Appreciation

 Recognition is the key to unlocking the full potential of the open source community.
 Expressing gratitude and kindness towards others — in this case, your team and contributors — is fundamental to creating a supportive and positive community culture.
-Recognizing and appreciating contributions can create a ripple effect throughout the community, inspiring others to do the same and increasing positivity.

 Contributions to open source come in all shapes and sizes.
 You want to take a moment to recognize and track these invaluable contributions.
-Value the person behind every successful pull request, closed issue, well-written documentation, or content creation.
 Appreciating contributions can be made in many ways, such as through awards or rewards, public recognition, or even just acknowledging their contributions and efforts.
+One way to recognize and appreciate your contributors is by installing the [All Contributors](https://allcontributors.org/) bot in your project to automate adding project contributors.

-At OpenSauced, we recognize that contributions aren't just [green squares](https://opensauced.pizza/blog/moneyball-for-engineers) and appreciate all kinds of contributions that have made our projects and community thrive.
-That's why we enjoy recognizing and giving shoutouts to our contributors through our monthly live stream, blog posts, newsletter, and social media.
+At OpenSauced, we recognize that [contributions aren't just green squares](https://opensauced.pizza/blog/moneyball-for-engineers) and appreciate all kinds of contributions that have made our projects and community thrive.
+That's why, besides having the All Contributors installed in our [guestbook repository](https://github.com/open-sauced/guestbook), we enjoy recognizing and giving shoutouts to our contributors through our monthly live stream, blog posts, newsletter, and social media.

+Remember that recognizing and appreciating contributions can create a ripple effect throughout the community, inspiring others to do the same and increasing positivity.

 ## Creating Opportunities for Contributions